ThomasDOtto/IPA/README.md

 This scripts works well on our computer farm.
 I adapted it for general use.
 Certain steps, like the circularization are programmed for Plasmodium.
 If you have problems to run the script please let me know.

+## Important notice
+_**We are happy to announce that [ILRA](https://github.com/ThomasDOtto/ILRA) has replaced IPA, which is now deprecated.
+The use of IPA is discouraged.
+ILRA is actively maintained and all users looking for support can report issues [there](https://github.com/ThomasDOtto/ILRA/issues).**_